GhostToast/bloom/README.md

 # Bloom
-## Client contact and billing history WordPress mu-plugin
+## Client contact and billing history WordPress plugin

 This plugin aims to turn WordPress into a management tool for a therapy office.
 There are two post types: Clients and Sessions, which may be related via a one to many relationship (a client has many sessions).